 For some people, gloves might be the answer.
 But for many jobs, gloves are simply not suitable, and for some heating and plumbing installers, the gloves themselves can cause problems.
 Uriticaria can be a reaction to gloves and can cause an almost immediate raised, itchy rash that can also cause tingling and burning.
 For those times when gloves cannot be used, again quick removal of the irritants is the only solution.
 These type of workers need a hand cleaning wipe that’s going to get rid of the mess first time, allowing them to just crack on.
 Furthermore, these wipes must be preservative free as some wipes contain an ingredient that is an irritant too.

-A recent recommendation was made in the interests of consumer health and in response to clinical data, which shows an increase in adverse skin reactions to Methylisothiazolinone (MIT or MI), which is used in cosmetic and personal care products, such as baby wipes.
+A recent recommendation was made in the interests of consumer health and in response to clinical data, which shows an increase in adverse skin reactions to Methylisothiazolinone (MIT or MI).
+This chemical is used in cosmetic and personal care products, such as baby wipes.
 Working closely with the European Society for Contact Dermatitis, the European personal care association, Cosmetics Europe, issued an industry-wide recommendation to discontinue the use of the preservative MIT in personal care products.

 How can Big Wipes help Heating and Plumbing Installers?

 Big Wipes specialise in cleaning wipes for the heating and plumbing installer and anticipated these recommendations many years ago.
-Our formulation is preservative-and paraben free and mainly water-based.
+Our formulation is free from toxic chemicals, artificial preservatives and parabens.
 In addition to four powerful cleaning agents, Big Wipes contain four dermatologically tested skin conditioners.
-Aloe Vera, Lanolin, Vitamin E and Glycerine help to nourish and protect the skin.
+Aloe Vera, Lanolin, Vitamin E and Glycerine all help to nourish and protect the skin.

 The Big Wipes range has been assessed to the latest EU Regulation 1223/2009 for cosmetic products.
-Zero levels of irritation were recorded during controlled testing by dermatologists.
+Dermatologists recorded zero levels of irritation during controlled testing.
 The range also offers >99.9% antibacterial protection for your skin.
-All Big Wipes are used without water and thus are perfect for on-site use where water isn’t available.
+All Big Wipes are used without water and thus are perfect on-site where water isn’t available.

 Silicone and PU foam, for instance, are nasty products to get on your fingers and skin and are difficult to get off yourself and bathroom and kitchen surfaces.
 Using the 4×4 Heavy-Duty Big Wipes to clear up the occasional spill will not only get your hands clean of these repellent substances, but your tools too.
 The biodegradable formula also ensures the removal of paint and varnishes, PU foam, adhesives, oil, sealants and general grime.